havelhuang/ReAsDL/README.md

 * **plnn** associates to the statistical evaluation of DL model's robustness through multi-level splitting methods;
 * **mnist.py, cifar10.py and gtsrb.py** are the class objects to load the operational test sets.

-We acknowledge the paper "A Statistical Approach to Assessing Neural Network Robustness" (https://github.com/oval-group/statistical-robustness) to provide a elegant way for assessing the local robustness in each cell.

 ### Pacakage Dependencies